vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 #### Line Numbers

 You must have noticed that the number of lines is displayed on the left side of code blocks.
-This is enabled by default and you can disable it in config.
+This is enabled by default, and you can disable it in config.

 You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.